Securing An Exterior Wooden Balustrade

 plants.
 Plants cannot be pruned without prior

-approval of historic architect.
+approval of historic architect or horticulturist.

 3. Scaffolding, ladders, and working platforms shall